 Fujifilm’s mirrorless camera systems have come on strong, with models like the X-T2 and X-Pro2 garnering serious followings among photography enthusiasts.
 Below we break down the top prime and zoom lens options for Fujifilm X Mount from wide angle and portrait to telephoto.
 Fujifilm’s primes are particularly strong, but the lineup as a whole boasts impressive sharpness, lack of distortion, and build quality.
-For more background information, see our lens buying advice below the picks.
+For more background information, see our X-Mount lens comparison table and buying advice below the picks.

 35mm equivalent: 53mm